 Section 5.3.
-Selected applicants failing to place a project in service in the allocation year in-for which a commitment is made may be awarded a carryover allocation of Tax Credits if the Section 42 requirements and the requirements set forth in the Procedural Manual are met, including the Agency's review and approval of the following documentation:
+Selected applicants failing to place a project in service in the allocation year for which a commitment is made may be awarded a carryover allocation of Tax Credits if the Section 42 requirements and the requirements set forth in the Procedural Manual are met, including the Agency's review and approval of the following documentation:

 - a.
-A written attorney's opinion letter or title policy verifying that the developer is the owner, for tax purposes, or has continued site control of the land and depreciable real property that is be expected to be part of the project; and - b.
-Either (i) a written certification from a certified public accountant verifying that the owner has incurred costs in an amount greater than ten percent (10%) of the reasonably expected basis of the project-determined as of the close of the second calendar year following the year in which the commitment was made (including land), or (ii) evidence acceptable to the Agency that the owner expects to incur such costs by the date which is nine (9) months after the later of the date that the allocation is made or the close of the calendar year in which the allocation is made.
+A written attorney's opinion letter or title policy verifying that the developer is the owner, for tax purposes, or has continued site control of the land and depreciable real property that is be expected to be part of the project; and - Either (i) a written certification from a certified public accountant verifying that the owner has incurred costs in an amount greater than ten percent (10%) of the reasonably expected basis of the project (including land), or (ii) evidence acceptable to the Agency that the owner expects to incur such costs by the date which is nine (9) months after the later of the date that the allocation is made or the close of the calendar year in which the allocation is made.
 The certification must include a statement by the certified public accountant that they are not affiliated with the developer and/or owner of the project.